RAATIB/assn11.1/README.md

 **Assignment notebook:** https://github.com/RAATIB/assn11.1/blob/5ebea2a1da91ce05c1b512e1ca34f9ae046e2ca7/assn11.1.ipynb

+## Introduction and Problem Statement:
+In this project, we utilized data processing tools and machine learning techniques to discern what factors contribute to a used car's price.

+Our analysis provided ***promising trends that could cue sales personnel into the mind of a used car buyer***, demonstrating how factors like condition, year of manufacture, and title status contribute to a car's price.

+Our conclusions can lead us to **actionable steps to allow sales personnel to assess their inventory for the most successful used car sales!**

 ## Single Non-Numeric Values

 Features like fuel type, condition, and title status all reliably contribute to the value of our car.
 Thanks to our analysis, we can pinpoint to what degree features affect price and advise sales personnel on how valuable certain features are.